-The drillhole intersected an upper zone of mineralised intrusives interleaved with a metasedimentary package to 200.7m downhole.
-Massive Ni-Cu zones were intersected at 105.1m - 105.45m, 133.15m - 134.1m, 134.7m - 138.7m, 167.05m - 172.55m downhole.
-From 200.7m to 231.8m a zone of 31.1m of entirely massive Ni-Cu sulphide was intersected (see Photo 1 & 2).
-This zone of massive Ni-Cu sulphide was significantly thicker than that intersected in RKDD008 (three zones of 5.6m, 6.9m and 12.8m totalling 25.3m within a 48.3m interval).
-Two narrow zones of massive Ni-Cu sulphide were identified below this thick intercept at 237.3m - 237.8m and 253.75m - 254.45m downhole.
-A total of 43.1m of massive Ni-Cu sulphide was intersected in RKDD034, resulting in the thickest massive Ni-Cu sulphide intercept at Mawson to date.
+The zone of 31.1m of entirely massive Ni-Cu sulphide intersected (see Photo 1) was significantly thicker than that intersected in RKDD008 (three zones of 5.6m, 6.9m and 12.8m totalling 25.3m within a 48.3m interval).
+Assay results from the massive sulphide intersected in RKDD034 have resulted in the thickest and highest-grade massive Ni-Cu sulphide intercept at Mawson to date.
 This speaks to the potential for more mineralisation to be discovered at Mawson as the drilling footprint expands.

-This is complicated however, due to the large stratigraphic conductors at Mawson effectively blinding DHTEM visibility when proximal to these conductors.
-The drillhole will now be sampled for Phase 1 metallurgical test work on the massive sulphide domain.
+Phase 1 metallurgical test work on the massive sulphide domain is now underway.

-Figure 1: Diamond Drillhole RKDD033 and RKDD034 Locations
+Figure 1: Diamond Drillhole RKDD034 Location